Medications

 Hospital and Pharmacy Collections

-Cleveland Clinic provides a safe method for the disposal of medications that are expired or no longer needed.
-Cleveland Clinic has 14 drop boxes at its Northeast Ohio locations, including the Children’s Hospital, Euclid Avenue and Taussig Outpatient pharmacies at its main campus in Cleveland.
+Cleveland Clinic has 14 medication drop boxes at its Northeast Ohio locations, including the Children’s Hospital, Euclid Avenue, and Taussig Outpatient pharmacies at its main campus in Cleveland.
 The health system also has drop boxes at its family health centers and regional hospitals.
 See more about the medication disposal kiosks.
-Any approved prescription medications are accepted, including aerosols, liquids in sealed containers, tablets, capsules, creams and lotions.
+Prescription medications, including aerosols, liquids in sealed containers, tablets, capsules, creams, and lotions, are accepted.
 Disposal kiosks are available during regular pharmacy hours.

 MetroHealth has public drop-offs for unused prescription drugs at its Cleveland Heights and Parma medical centers.
 There are drop boxes located in the emergency rooms at each of those locations.
 See details.